crazii/blade/Document/CodingStandard.md

   3. **DO NOT include platform dependent headers in public headers**
       to avoid header polution, and directly use platform API by mistake, don't include them.
       i.e. don't include <Windows.h> in public headers, otherwise someone at sometime (with bad coding status)
-      may use ::Sleep() or ::MesssageBox() directly by mistake, then it will break other platform compilation.
+      may use DWORD, INT_PTR, ::Sleep() or ::MesssageBox() directly by mistake, then it will break other platform compilation.
       one exception is "PlatformData.h", also it is public & shared among some modules, you shall not include it
       unless it is really necessary(and you need to define 'BLADE_USE_PLATFORM_DATA_EXPLICIT' to use it.